Avereniect/avereniect.github.io/_posts/2023-01-09-averaging.md

 ---
 layout: blog_post
 title: Integer Averaging, Up to SIMD Midpoint
+description: A look at the problem of integer averaging, techniques for implementing averaging while following various rounding schemes, and potential techniques for creating SIMD vectorized implementations thereof.
 ---

 Any programmer will be familiar with the formula for the average of two numbers: